 Anticipated Questions for Curbside Service

-I’ve scheduled my drive-up or walk-up curbside pick-up.
+I’ve arrived for my curbside pick-up.
 Now what?

-Try to arrive promptly at the start of your pick-up time, and in your assigned parking space or at the walk-up station.
+Curbside items may be picked up at the main entrance of the library.
 Give us a call at (847) 677-5277 and select option 3.
 A staff member will ask for your library card number, so please be sure to give us the library card number used to place the items on hold.
 We’ll check out your items and bring them to you.
-This is a contactless service, so please remain at the walk-up station until the staff member has left your area.
+This is a contactless service, so please remain at the curbside table until the staff member has left your area.
 Please also continue to use the parking lot book drop to return items.
 Staff will not accept returns placed in the curbside pick-up area.

 I’d prefer not to place holds using the online catalog.
 Is there another way to request items?

-You can call us Monday, Wednesday, and Friday 9am-5pm, Tuesday and Thursday 12-8pm, Saturday 9am-1pm, and Sunday 1-5pm, and we can enter the requests for you.
+You can call us Monday through Friday, 10am-6pm or Sundays 1-5pm, and we can enter the requests for you.
 To place a hold, or for questions about your library card, please call (847) 677-5277.